Alright, now that Laris is installed and ready to roll, it’s time to have some real fun.

 ~> laris laris:npm version

-CommandSwitch between recently used Laravel projects from a stored history.
+select CommandSwitch between recently used Laravel projects from a stored history.

 This command helps developers quickly navigate into different Laravel project directories they’ve worked on before — similar to a workspace/project switcher.